Skip to main content

 • Evaluating future concepts for using MUS in an operational context

-• Understanding effects of the environment on operations in a timely manner
+• Understanding effects of the environment on operations

 • Exploring the challenges of fast and efficient manufacturing in defence